-Marking laser machines are used to mark products and packaging with required codes and other identification marks.
+Both Inkjet Marking and Laser Marking Machines are used to mark products and packaging with required codes and other identification marks.
 Laser marking is a non-contact technology that has numerous advantages over other marking methods.
 It produces higher quality and more permanent marks and uses fewer consumables, which lowers the total cost of operating the machines.

-These machines employ several different types of lasers, including those using CO2, fiber wire and UV laser sources in different power outputs.
-The choice among these various lasers enables the marking laser machines to successfully mark a wide range of substrates, including metal, low- and high-density plastics, rubber, wood and paperboard.
-Marking laser system applications include placing production marks and date codes on plastic and glass bottles and other packaging substrates, as well as marking individual metal and plastic products and parts.
+These machines employ several different types of lasers, including CO2, Fiber wire and UV laser sources in different power outputs.
+Depending on the laser type chosen these marking machines can successfully mark a wide range of substrates, including metal, low- and high-density plastics, rubber, wood and paperboard.
+Laser product marking applications include placing production marks and date codes on plastic and glass bottles and other packaging substrates, as well as marking individual metal and plastic products and parts.

-Many marking laser systems incorporate laser accessories, including lenses and beam turning units that maximize the lasers’ performance, enabling them to effectively mark moving products and packaging, which supports higher productivity.
+Many marking laser systems incorporate laser accessories, including lenses and beam turning units that maximise the lasers’ performance, enabling them to effectively mark moving products and packaging, which supports higher productivity.

-UV laser marking machines are ideal for marking products and packaging in the pharmaceutical, medical and cosmetic manufacturers to deter tampering and counterfeiting, ensuring lifetime brand protection and traceability through distribution channels.
+- UV laser marking machines are ideal for marking products and packaging in pharmaceutical, medical and cosmetic manufacturing to deter tampering and counterfeiting, ensuring lifetime brand protection and traceability through distribution channels.

 Laser machines create marks on surfaces in three basic ways: by marking, etching or engraving.

-Marking occurs when a high temperature laser alters the surface of a product or container material, removing (or ablating) material from specific areas or altering the color of the surface to leave alphanumeric codes or 1D and 2D codes on the material surface.
-These codes are permanent and not subject to being dissolved by moisture or washdown chemicals as ink codes are.
+Marking occurs when a high temperature laser alters the surface of a product or container material, removing (or ablating) material from specific areas or altering the colour of the surface to leave alphanumeric codes or 1D and 2D codes on the material surface.
+These codes are permanent and are not dissolved by moisture or washdown chemicals as ink codes are.

 Etching is a process used to mark hard materials such as glass and stone.
 The high heat of the laser beam causes the surface it touches to expand rapidly, causing the material to facture and chip.
 Controlling the laser beam’s position on the surface causes chips that create alphanumeric codes.